aabhaasvineetmallik/sorting_scripts/README.md

 ## **script_rename_hardlinks_by_master_list.bat**

-Once you start using shell scripts especially **sorting_script_txt.sh**, you soon end up having multiple pdf hard-links of a same files located in different folders.
+Once you start using shell scripts especially **sorting_script_txt.sh**, you soon end up having multiple pdf hard-links of the same file located in different folders.
 Sometimes we have duplicated pdfs having different names, or sometimes we happen to rename a pdf without realizing that multiple hard-links exists.
 The dis-advantage (or advantage) of renaming a hard-link is that it doesn't rename all other hard-links associated to its files.
-If we want all the hard-links of a file to have same file name then you need to manually locate and rename such hard-links.  is a script which does this automatically.
+If we want all the hard-links of a file to have same file name then you need to manually locate and rename such hard-links.
+This is a script which does this automatically.
 It renames all the associated hard-links (doesn't matter where they are located) of the files, same as the names of the files located in which the script is located.

 **Known issues:**